Fasting and menstruation: is it possible not to eat?

 Fasting is an ancestral practice widely used and practiced in certain religions.
 Fasting is simply the act of going without food for a given period of time.

-Why is that?
+Why is this?

 • improved skin quality

-• an improved digestive system
+• an improvement in your digestive system

 If your premenstrual syndrome (PMS) tends to be quite virulent, fasting may be a solution worth trying!
 But don't force yourself to do anything: if you don't feel like fasting, there's no problem.
 Instead, you can learn more about the foods you should be eating during your menstrual period, as diet plays a very important role in the various symptoms you may experience during your cycle.

-Adopt a new diet
+Adopting a new diet

 You can also fast to adopt a new diet.